Ali-RT/Transit-Logic/README.md

 # Micromobility Utilizer
 This is my Insight Data Engineering project (Summer 2020).
 It is a platform for micromobiltiy operators to utilize their assets.

+## How to install and get it up and running

 ## Introduction
 Micromobility refers to all shared-use fleet of small, lightweight, and fully or partially human-powered vehicles such as Ebikes, electric scooters, electric skateboards, shared bicycles, and electric pedal-assisted (pedelec) bicycles.
 They primarily address the transit desert or first/last mile problem in urban areas.